bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 {% autocrossref %}

 Every block must include one or more transactions.
-The first one of these transactions must be a coinbase transaction which should collect and spend the block reward and any transaction fees paid by transactions included in this block.
+The first one of these transactions must be a coinbase transaction, also called a generation transaction, which should collect and spend the block reward (comprised of a block subsidy and any transaction fees paid by transactions included in this block).

 The UTXO of a coinbase transaction has the special condition that it cannot be spent (used as an input) for at least 100 blocks.
-This temporarily prevents a miner from spending the transaction fees and block reward from a block that may later be orphaned (destroyed) after a block chain fork.
+This temporarily prevents a miner from spending the transaction fees and block reward from a block that may later be determined to be stale (and therefore the coinbase transaction destroyed) after a block chain fork.

 Blocks are not required to include any non-coinbase transactions, but miners almost always do include additional transactions in order to collect their transaction fees.

-All transactions, including the coinbase transaction, are encoded into blocks in binary rawtransaction format prefixed by a block transaction sequence number.
+All transactions, including the coinbase transaction, are encoded into blocks in binary rawtransaction format.

 The rawtransaction format is hashed to create the transaction identifier (txid).
 From these txids, the [merkle tree][]{:#term-merkle-tree}{:.term} is constructed by pairing each